Stanley Kubrick died in 1999 shortly after completing his final film “Eyes Wide Shut”.

 One blog post by itself is just a small part of the overall story.
 Many blog posts make a readable resource for your audience and several years worth become a body of work that can become an “Authority” in your field of work.

 Once you have that amount of work, you can divide it up into sections and make it into a book, or several books.
 The content can be rewritten to fit into context with new projects and ideas.

-Writing a blog is a marathon.
-It is not a sprint.
 Too many people get started without thinking about how much time and effort they are going to need to make it a success.
 You don’t need to be obsessive, like Kubrick, but you do need patience and persistence to see the job through to fruition.